Statutory charge over retirement village land

 Registered – unless otherwise stated, means registered under the Land Titles Act 1994 in the Titles Registry of the Department of Natural Resources, Mines and Energy.

-Immediately the Department of Housing and Public Work (DH&PW) registers a retirement village scheme, a statutory charge is created over the retirement village land, except where the department decides it should not apply because the operator –
+Immediately the chief executive of the department administering the RV Act registers a retirement village scheme, a statutory charge is created over the retirement village land, except where the chief executive decides it should not apply because the operator –

 - is established for a religious, charitable or community purpose; and